adq8z9/le_accounting_nip/NUD fan.md

     ["e", <reference to related events e.g. transfer from other sub-ledger, etc.>], ["imeta", <imeta tag according to NIP-92>],
     ["e", <reference to a kind 1063 media event>],
-    //... plus maybe further useful tags as used in other NIPs/NUDs if fitting ]
+  ]
+  "content":"{
+      "description":<description of the posting>,
-  "content": <more individually needed Meta-Data could be included (e.g. as specified in a kind 37702 accounting ledger / journal structure event, e.g. there in a acc_lmvt_type description field).
-Format in a stringified JSON object (e.g.: '{description:<description>, xy:<zz>, ...}'>
+      <more individually needed Meta-Data could be included (e.g. as specified in a kind 37702 accounting ledger / journal structure event).
+Format in a stringified JSON object (e.g.: "xy":<zz>,)
+  }",
   "sig": <64-bytes lowercase hex of the signature of the sha256 hash of the serialized event data, which is the same as the "id" field>
 }
 ~~~

 The structure ensures that debit and credits equal, if valid 'acc_le_debit_lacc' and 'acc_le_credit_lacc' are specified.

 The movement-flow of the transfer can be normally interpreted as going from the 'acc_credit_lacc' (negative entry) to the 'acc_debit_lacc' (positive entry) account.

+The following fields are used as described in the "content"-field:
+"description".

 ## Accounting ledger / journal